Skip to main content

 • Updated budget – demonstrating percentage of completion of budgeted expense categories, and sources and uses of equity and debt funds to date.

-Maintaining this information in the file demonstrates that the bank is effectively monitoring the loan and provides clear documentation of progress of construction.
-If a question or concern develops, it can be quickly and efficiently addressed, since the information is secured in one location.
+Maintaining this information in the file demonstrates that the bank is effectively monitoring the loan.
+It also provides clear documentation of progress of construction.
+If a question or concern develops, it can be quickly and efficiently addressed, with secured information in one location.

 What is a certificate of final value?